bitRaybytes/myOdinProjects/README.md

 Make sure to check out this website if you are new to html, css and js.

-Greeting from a place which we call earth.
+Greetings from a place, what we call earth 🌱.

 P.S.:
 If you have any suggestion or tips and tricks which I can rely on in my further steps in development, feel free to write me a message.